CdenGG/HingeTool/README.md

 # HingeTool
-HingeTool is a utility software for Hinge.
+HingeTool is a utility software for Hinge built in Python.
 It automates liking, and has built in AI Capabilities.